-Third book in the series ‘The Story of Indian Business’ takes you through the journey of the probably the first organized multi national company, a company that we have been told changed the face of nation, a company we know only from its later days when it became more of a political entity than a business organization.
-Come to think of it, we do not know much about the biography of this company that played a significant role in Europe and Asia for almost four centuries.
-It gets the blame for colonizing India, for looting Indians of all their riches and for establishing the British Raj in India, but we never get to know how it got formed, how it established itself in India and how it dealt with kings – big and small scattered across the land mass.
+The East India Company is the third book in the series ‘The Story of Indian Business’.
+It takes you through the journey of probably the first organized multinational company.
+A company that we have been told changed the face of a nation.
+The company we know only from its later days when it became more of a political entity than a business organization.
+Come to think of it, we do not know much about the biography of The East India Company that played a significant role in Europe and Asia for almost four centuries.
+It gets the blame for colonizing India.
+For looting Indians of all their riches.
+And for establishing the British Raj in India.
+But we never get to know how it got formed?
+How it established itself in India.
+And how it dealt with kings – big and small scattered across the land mass.

-Author tries to take a stand on the fact that this was a first joint stock or a limited liability company that we know of.
-But to me that is a matter of fact, that probably laid grounds for the structures of companies in the days to come.
-I found the story of formation and operation of company very interesting.
-The fact that some wealthy traders wanted to start sea journeys to procure the exotic spice of the east, a commodity that was not really a part of their needs but were a mark of status in the society.
-There were men who lived on Ships, died of Scurvy, and lived most of their youthful days in loneliness, to be able to make a killing by selling pepper to the rich and famous.
+The author Tirthankar Roy tries to take a stand on the fact that this was a first joint stock or a limited liability company that we know of.
+But to me, that is a matter of fact.
+That probably laid grounds for the structures of companies in the days to come.
+I found the story of formation and operation of the company very interesting.
+The fact that some wealthy traders wanted to start sea journeys to procure the exotic spice of the east, a commodity that was not really a part of their needs.
+But as a mark of status in the society.
+There were men who lived on Ships, died of Scurvy.
+And lived most of their youthful days in loneliness.
+To be able to make a killing by selling pepper to the rich and famous.

 The initial days of the company in India, their landing here, their interactions with the Mughal king Jehangir and the adapting to the existing business culture in India makes an extremely interesting reading.
-Coming together of two different business cultures, one that believed in written contract and other that believed only in caste and community is a story that makes you admire the company as most of the times they had to make the adjustments – though not always in a fair or ethical manner.
-They obviously did not come with an intention to capture India politically, they came only with an intent to do business, but their settling down in business coincided with the coming down of mighty Mughal empire that lead to many small regional kings come up.
+Coming together of two different business cultures, one that believed in a written contract and other that believed only in caste and community is a story that makes you admire the company.
+As most of the times, they had to make the adjustments.
+Though not always in a fair or ethical manner.
+They obviously did not come with an intention to capture India politically.
+They came only with an intent to do business.
+But their settling down in business coincided with the coming down of mighty Mughal empire that leads to many small regional kings come up.

-The story of setting up of cities of Madras, Bombay and Calcutta is also interesting.
-I think the long solitude and the need to create their own fortifies ghettos lead to the building of these three port cities.
-Masulipatnam, north of Madras comes up as a very important port in the 17-18th CE, but both Masulipatnam and Pondicherry were already taken by the French and the Portugese, so the British chose a small village between these two ports to build their fort.
-Island of Bombay was taken as dowry by the British prince and later gifted to the company.
+The story of setting up of cities of Madras, Bombay, and Calcutta is also interesting.
+I think the long solitude and the need to create their own fortified ghettos lead to the building of these three port cities.
+Masulipatnam, north of Madras comes up as a very important Port in the 17-18th CE.
+But both Masulipatnam and Pondicherry were already taken by the French and the Portuguese.
+So the British chose a small village between these two ports to build their fort.
+The Island of Bombay was taken as dowry by the British prince and later gifted to the company.
 With the help of Parsis of Surat, the city became a hub of textile business and a financial hub like London.

-I am not too enthusiastic about the modern history, to me ancient and medieval history always had a greater charm, but I must admit, I loved this little book that took me to the chapters that were always left out in my history lessons.
+I am not too enthusiastic about the modern history.
+To me, ancient and medieval history always had a greater charm.
+But I must admit, I loved this little book The East India Company that took me to the chapters that were always left out in my history lessons.